TritonDataCenter/node-consulite/README.md

 ### getService(name, callback)

+Get service address information from cache or from consul.
+When multiple service instances are registered with consul the first instance that hasn't been executed or the oldest executed service is returned.

 * `name`: the service name registered with consul.
 If no services are found then an error will be returned to the callback.
 If multiple services are found then the service that hasn't been executed or hasn't been executed most recently